 It was the first time I’d photographed a wedding at All Saints church in Siddington.
-It’s a truly lovely building – Tudor black and white outside and mediaeval beauty inside.
+It’s a truly lovely building – Tudor black and white outside and mediaeval beauty inside by partnering your outfit with louis vuitton bags on sale online, check out here.
 Then back to Capesthorne Hall, a wedding venue I’ve worked at many times but not for a while.
 It was great to be back, and to be reminded of just why I love it so much.
 From the sweep of the driveway that leads through parkland to that first glimpse of the house, to the gorgeous interior with that staircase, through to the gardens which we visited later, it’s simply breathtaking.

 I knew beforehand that this was going to be an epic.
 So I enlisted help in the form of the outrageously talented Peter Farrell of Pixies in the Cellar, a superb wedding photographer in his own right and a good friend.
 It was also great to meet Sam Fitton, master magician, whose reputation precedes him and is fully justified.